mcfletch/2daypython/checkup.rst

 Where are You?
 ==============

+Getting Un-stuck:

+* you don't have to wait for club to code see :doc:`installation`
+* you can use other systems to learn to code see :doc:`links`
+* reading is critical... seriously, if you're **not reading**, you're **not going to understand** what's happening

 Try to answer the following puzzles.
-If you get stuck, try writing/running them.
+If you get stuck, try writing/running them, if you still don't understand, read and/or ask me.
+If you don't get these ideas you're going to get lost!
+Getting lost can be fun, but it's more fun if you're lost in an interesting area.

 * what does the following do?
 See :doc:`loops` and :doc:`guessinggame`